Hardy inequalities and Assouad dimensions: Necessary conditions

 \begin{proof} For $\beta<0$ the claim follows directly from Proposition~\ref{prop:hardy and assouad beta<0}.
 For $\beta\ge 0$ we have by Theorem~\ref{thm:main} that $\Omega$ admits a $(p,\beta)$-Hardy inequality.
 We now choose $U=(\Omega^c)_1=\{x\in X : d(x,\Omega^c)<1\}$.
 Since $p-\beta<\lcodima(\Omega^c)\le \codimh(\Omega^c)$ and $\Omega^c\sub U$, it follows in particular that $\Ha_{\diam(U)}^{\mu,p-\beta}(U\cap \Omega^c)=0$.
 Thus Lemma~\ref{lemma:over bdry} implies that actually the $(p,\beta)$-Hardy inequality holds for all $\Lip_0(\Omega\cup U) = \Lip_b(X)$, and the claim follows. \end{proof}

-Lemma~\ref{lemma:over bdry} and the self-improvement of the Aikawa condition from Lemma~\ref{lemma:aikawa si} now yield the following result, which is basically a ``weighted'' version of~\cite[Lemma~2.4]{KZ}.
-For Euclidean spaces the same result can be found in~\cite[Lemma~5.2]{LMM}, but note that there the proof is different and especially avoids the use of Gehring's Lemma, thus making the proof therein more self-contained.
+Lemma~\ref{lemma:over bdry} and the self-improvement of the Aikawa condition from Lemma~\ref{lemma:aikawa si} now yield the following result, which is essentially a ``weighted'' version of~\cite[Lemma~2.4]{KZ}.
+For Euclidean spaces, a similar result can be found in~\cite[Lemma~5.2]{LMM}, but note that there the proof is different and especially avoids the use of Gehring's Lemma, thus making the proof therein more self-contained.
 The approach of~\cite{LMM} could be used in the present setting of metric spaces as well, but we chose instead to follow the outline of the proofs from~\cite{KZ} for the sake of brevity and also to emphasize the role of the self-improvement result of Lemma~\ref{lemma:aikawa si}.